vulcangz/catego/README.md

 [![Build Status](https://travis-ci.org/mrsinham/catego.png?branch=master)](https://travis-ci.org/mrsinham/catego)
 [![Go Report Card](https://goreportcard.com/badge/github.com/mrsinham/catego)](https://goreportcard.com/report/github.com/mrsinham/catego)

 Catego is a simple library to manage categories (universe, subcat, etc) tree or any tree structure that has the same implementation.
-The datastructure is threadsafe and has this behaviour :
+The datastructure is threadsafe and has those specs :

 * One node can have only one parent
 * One node can have many children